 Read more about ways to repair a retinal detachment.

-Vitrectomy is only performed by eye doctors who have special training in surgical treatment of retina problems.
+Vitrectomy is only performed by eye doctors who have special training in the surgical treatment of retina problems.

 Learn more about your options for Vitrectomy Surgery Abroad.
 Click the button below!